-Workers will be asked to attend a 'Facing the Unthinkable' seminar run by CCPAS and will also be given the opportunity to attend "Safe to Grow" and "Safe to Belong" training run by the B.U.G.B.
-The Free will also provide in-house training for workers.
+Workers will be asked to attend a 'Facing the Unthinkable' seminar run by 31:8 and will also be given the opportunity to attend "Safe to Grow" and "Safe to Belong" training run by the B.U.G.B.
+Frinton Free Church will also provide in-house training for workers from a 'Facing the Unthinkable DVD', and extensions of this.